 Mamelodi Sundowns 3-0 Al Merrikh: Masandawana wrap up Caf Champions League Group A campaign in style

-Mamelodi Sundowns wrapped up a successful Caf Champions League group stage campaign with a comprehensive 3-0 win over Al Merrikh at FNB Staduum on Saturday afternoon.
+Mamelodi Sundowns wrapped up a successful Caf Champions League group stage campaign with a comprehensive 3-0 win over Al Merrikh at FNB Stadium on Saturday afternoon.

 While Al Merrikh were hoping to end an unsuccessful group stage campaign with a win as their hopes of reaching the knockout phase were ended by reigning African champions Al Ahly on March 19.
 The Egyptian giants defeated Al Merrikh 3-1 in a match that saw former Sundowns star Percy Tau score his maiden goal in the Caf Champions League for Al Ahly.